MasterChef Indonesia

-MasterChef Indonesia is an Indonesian competitive cooking reality show based on the original British series of the same name, open to amateur and home chefs.
-Produced by Endemol Shine Group, it debuted on 1 May 2011 on RCTI and has ten seasons to date.
+MasterChef Indonesia (abbreviated as MCI) is an Indonesian competitive cooking reality show based on the original British series of the same name, open to amateur and home chefs.
+Produced by Endemol Shine Group, it debuted on 1 May 2011 on RCTI and has twelve seasons to date.

 Format

 MasterChef Indonesia airs two days a week from Saturday to Sunday.
 The competition takes place in the RCTI's studio in Kebon Jeruk, West Jakarta which is known as MasterChef Gallery and includes a large kitchen area with several cooking stations which is overlooked by a balcony, a well-stocked pantry, and a freezer.

 At the audition round, the contestants have to prepare their mainstay dish for around 30 minutes.
 The judges can advance them to the next round based on their dishes by deciding to give them an apron or not.

 In the bootcamp round, the first challenge is to have the contestants perform basic skills such as filleting a fish, peeling shrimp, etc. During that time, the judges will observe their techniques.
 The second challenge requires the contestants to create a dish using a prepared staple ingredient.
 The judges can advance them to the gallery round or eliminate them, taking their aprons, based on their cooking techniques and the taste of their dishes.

 Subsequently, the formal competition typically begins following a three event cycle that takes place over two episodes, where the judges will eliminate one or even two contestants after the third event.
 The events typically are: